facile-it/moka/README.md

 ### `serve() // Actual mocked object`

-Return the final object good to passed as argument in place of the real implementation.
+Returns the final *fake* object good to be used in place of the real implementation:

 ```php
 function foo(BarInterface $bar)